KNEO: Programming

-KNEO's programming includes Christian talk and teaching shows including; Truth for Life with Alistair Begg, Running to Win with Erwin Lutzer, Grace to You with John MacArthur, In Touch with Dr. Charles Stanley, and Thru the Bible with J. Vernon McGee, Insight for Living with Chuck Swindoll, Enjoying Everyday Life with Joyce Meyer, Focus On The Family, and Jay Sekulow Live.
+KNEO's programming includes Christian talk and teaching shows including; Truth for Life with Alistair Begg, Running to Win with Erwin Lutzer, Grace to You with John MacArthur, In Touch with Dr. Charles Stanley, and Thru the Bible with J. Vernon McGee, Insight for Living with Chuck Swindoll, Enjoying Everyday Life with Joyce Meyer, and Focus On The Family.

 History

-KNEO began broadcasting in October 1986 and originally broadcast at 91.5 MHz, and operated only 12 hours a day running 380 watts from a 70-foot tower.
+KNEO began broadcasting in October 1986 and originally broadcast at 91.5 MHz, and operated only 12 hours a day, broadcasting with 380 watts, from a 70-foot tower.
 The station began full-time operations the following year.
-In November 1994, KNEO's frequency was changed to 91.7 MHz and began running 2,760 watts from its current 340 foot tower.
+In November 1994, KNEO's frequency was changed to 91.7 MHz and began broadcasting with 2,760 watts of power, at its current tower's location.
 In 2002, following the technical failure of some of its equipment, KNEO's power was increased to 4,600 watts.
-In 2008, the station's power was increased to its present ERP of 14,000 watts.
+In 2008, the station's power was increased to the currently licensed ERP of 14,000 watts.
+In 2023, the station built a freestanding tower to replace its 2nd tower (the 1st 340 foot tower).
+A documentary film was produced that detailed the new tower's construction.